IQSS/dataverse/doc/sphinx-guides/source/installation/r-rapache-tworavens.rst

 |tworavens_test_select_model|

 Then click the ``Estimate`` button, above.
-If the model is successfully executed, you will see results with generated graph images, shown in a new popup panel:
+If the model is successfully executed, the results will appear in a new popup panel, with some generated graph images, as shown below:

 |tworavens_test_output|